AlessandroManilii/3D_HumanPoseEstimation_event-based_dataset/README.md

 ***MIMO architecture***

-This is the proposed architecture, described in detail in paper.pdf, which process 2 frames simultaneously making use of shared layers.
+This is the proposed architecture, described in detail in CV2020_Workshop.pdf, which process 2 frames simultaneously making use of shared layers.

 Training can be executed through *multi_input_training.py*.

 For testing purpouses use *testing_with_conf.py* in which can be set a confidence threshold on predicted positions probability; eventually set confidence parameter to 0 to avoid using confidence threshold mechanism.

-More detailed info can ben found in paper.pdf.
+More detailed info can ben found in CV2020_Workshop.pdf.